dmlc/xgboost/doc/parameter.md

  - "multi:softmax" --set XGBoost to do multiclass classification using the softmax objective, you also need to set num_class(number of classes)
  - "multi:softprob" --same as softmax, but output a vector of ndata * nclass, which can be further reshaped to ndata, nclass matrix.
 The result contains predicted probability of each data point belonging to each class.
  - "rank:pairwise" --set XGBoost to do ranking task by minimizing the pairwise loss
- - "reg:gamma" --gamma regression for severity data, output mean of gamma distribution
+ - "reg:gamma" --gamma regression with log-link.
+Output is a mean of gamma distribution.
+It might be useful, e.g., for modeling insurance claims severity, or for any outcome that might be [gamma-distributed](https://en.wikipedia.org/wiki/Gamma_distribution#Applications)
- - "reg:tweedie" --tweedie regression for insurance data
-   - tweedie_variance_power is set to 1.5 by default in tweedie regression and must be in the range [1, 2)
+ - "reg:tweedie" --Tweedie regression with log-link.
+It might be useful, e.g., for modeling total loss in insurance, or for any outcome that might be [Tweedie-distributed](https://en.wikipedia.org/wiki/Tweedie_distribution#Applications).
 * base_score [ default=0.5 ]
   - the initial prediction score of all instances, global bias
   - for sufficient number of iterations, changing this value will not have too much effect.